JuanCely999/Economist-portfolio/README.md

 **Description:**  Three publications were made in the newspaper El diario analyzing the situation of the pandemic: [`Business panorama in Boyacá due to the covid-19 crisis`](https://periodicoeldiario.com/panorama-empresarial-en-boyaca-por-crisis-del-covid-19/),[`This is how the pandemic has hit the different productive sectors of Boyacá`](https://periodicoeldiario.com/asi-ha-golpeado-la-pandemia-a-los-distintos-sectores-productivos-de-boyaca/), [`Pandemic and the agony of the vulnerable population in Boyacá`](https://periodicoeldiario.com/pandemia-y-la-agonia-de-la-poblacion-vulnerable-en-boyaca/).

-**Skills:** data cleaning, data transforms, data analysis, descriptive statistics, data visualization.
+**Skills:** data cleaning, data transforms, data analysis, descriptive statistics, data visualization, writing report.

 **Technology:** R, Python.